roman-bushuiev/ProteinTTT/README.md

 predict_structure(model, sequence)
 # pLDDT: 78.69619

-# Rest model to original state (after this model.ttt can be called again on another protein)
+# Reset model to original state (after this model.ttt can be called again on another protein)
 # ================ TTT ================
 model.ttt_reset()
 # =====================================